rodrigoronner/SSI-EHR-Blockchain/README.md

 A working implementation of a self-sovereign identity (SSI) framework for Electronic Health Records, built on Ethereum.
 Patients, physicians, and hospitals each hold a Decentralized Identifier (DID) they control directly, medical operations are issued and verified as signed Verifiable Credentials (VCs), and clinical documents are encrypted and kept off-chain on IPFS, with only their hash anchored on the blockchain.

-The goal is to move EHR access control away from a central database that a single institution can lose, leak, or lock a patient out of, and put it under a mechanism where ownership, delegation, and revocation are enforced by a smart contract instead of an administrator's discretion.
+The goal is to move EHR access control away from a central database that a single institution can lose, leak, or lock a patient out of, and place it under a mechanism that enforces ownership, delegation, and revocation via a smart contract rather than an administrator's discretion.

 This repository is the reference implementation behind the paper *"Self-Sovereign Identity Management through Decentralized Identifiers and Verifiable Credentials"*.
 Every number quoted in the paper's Cost, Performance, and Security sections was produced by the scripts and tests in this repo, and they're included here so the results can be reproduced independently.

 ## What it does

 - **Identity**: every actor gets a `did:ethr` identity anchored on-chain — created implicitly from an Ethereum address, no registration step or central issuer required.
-- **Ownership transfer**: a DID's controlling key can change (e.g. a hospital entity acquired by a new owner) without the identifier itself changing.
+- **Ownership transfer**: a DID's controlling key can change (e.g., a hospital entity acquired by a new owner) without the identifier itself changing.
 - **Delegation**: an identity owner can grant another address time-bounded authority over part of their identity — for example, a parent delegating a child's identity to a temporary caregiver, with automatic expiry so nothing needs to be manually revoked later.
 - **Attributes**: an identity can publish attributes such as a service endpoint or a document reference, each with its own validity period, and revoke them immediately if needed.
 - **Verifiable Credentials**: clinical actions (a lab request, a prescription) are issued as signed VC-JWTs tied to the issuing DID, so any third party can verify who issued them and that they haven't been tampered with — no shared database required.